godotengine/godot-website/collections/_article/godot-getting-more-languages.md

 * Provide a way for non-programmers to experience what developing in Godot feels like, by ensuring they have a way to manipulate their game's logic.
 * Allow programmers to set up their scenes, AI, etc. in a way they can expose the coarse parameters and logic to level designers or game designers.
 This way, they can do tweaks without bothering programmers.
 * Allow programmers to expose how data is organized in a visual way.
-Godot's VisualScript has so much flexibility in how the graph flows that it allows creating dialogue trees, coarse game flow, event handling, etc. with small effort.
+Godot's VisualScript has so much flexibility in how the graph flows that it allows creating dialog trees, coarse game flow, event handling, etc. with small effort.

 Please understand it as just an extra tool, not as a replacement to programming.
 It will be possible to use both GDScript and VisualScript as complementary tool in a same project.